 where $F$ is defined in Eq.~\eqref{eq:force}.

-The dynamical system in Eqs.~\eqref{eq:pseudo_Newton} for the motion of the QPs (the centers $Z_L$ and $Z_R$) differs from one governed by Newton's law of inertia doe to the presence presence of the crossmass terms.
-These terms indicate that the inertia of a QP is modified by the presence in its vicinity of another accelerating particle.
-As Mach put it \cite{kk73}: every interaction in the Universe depend on all the surrounding matter.
-For reason that should be now obvious to the reader we will refer to Eqs.~\eqref{eq:pseudo_Newton} as \emph{pseudo-Newtonian} law.
+The dynamical system in Eqs.~\eqref{eq:pseudo_Newton} for the motion of the QPs (the centers $Z_L$ and $Z_R$ of the two QPs) differs from one governed by Newton's law of inertia due to the presence of the crossmass terms.
+These terms indicate that the inertia of a QP is modified by the presence of another accelerating particle in its vicinity.
+As Mach put it \cite{kk73}: ``every interaction in the Universe depends on all the surrounding matter.''
+For reasons that should be now obvious to the reader, we will refer to Eqs.~\eqref{eq:pseudo_Newton} as a \emph{pseudo-Newtonian} law.

-As seen in Fig.~\ref{fig:crossmass}, the crossmass decays with the inverse of the cube of the distance between the QPs, which means that it becomes negligible even for QPs that are not very far from each other and the law of acceleration is practically a Newtonian one.
-At closer distances, however, the crossmass terms can have a significantly impact on the law of motion.
+As seen in Fig.~\ref{fig:crossmass}, the crossmass decays with the inverse of the cube of the distance between the QPs, which means that it becomes negligible even for QPs that are not very far from each other, and the law of acceleration is practically a Newtonian one.
+At closer distances, however, the crossmass terms can have a significant impact on the law of motion.

-We solve the equations of motion \eqref{eq:pseudo_Newton} numerically, in order to understand the mechanism of interaction between the QPs if left to the sole action of the force acting between two of them.
+We solve the equations of motion \eqref{eq:pseudo_Newton} numerically, in order to understand the mechanism of interaction between two QPs if left to the sole action of the force acting between them.